animatedmax/spring-data-geode/src/main/markdown/index.md

 <div class="paragraph">

-See Apache Geode’s documentation for a complete explanation of [Persistence and Overflow](https://geode.apache.org/docs/guide/19/developing/storing_data_on_disk/chapter_overview.html) and configuration options on `DiskStore` instances.
+See Apache Geode's documentation for a complete explanation of [Persistence and Overflow](https://geode.apache.org/docs/guide/19/developing/storing_data_on_disk/chapter_overview.html) and configuration options on `DiskStore` instances.